|Title||INTERPLAN (INTEgrated opeRation PLANning tool towards the pan-European network)|

 |Key words||Integrated Operation Planning; pan-European Network; interconnected EU grids, TSO-DSO interfaces; Grid Clustering; Grid Equivalents library, cluster and interface controllers, flexibility sources.|

 He is the responsible of National and European (FP7, H2020) projects within renewable energy and smart grid topics.
 He is the vice-coordinator of Joint Programme on Smart Grid (JP SG) within European energy Research Alliance (EERA).
 He has supervised several MSc and PhD theses.
-He is also peer review, member of editorial and advisor board of scientific journals, and chairman in international conference.
-He is author of more 200 scientific papers published in the proceedings of international conference and journals.
+He is also peer review, member of editorial and advisory board of scientific journals, and chairman in international conferences.
+He is the author of more than 230 scientific papers published in the proceedings of international conferences and journals.

 Mobile: +39 3351082250